 Nick completed his B.S. in Computer Science and Minor in Music Performance (Saxophone) at the University of Florida in 2018.
-He is currently pursuing a Ph.D. in Computer Science with a focus on machine learning.
-He has experience with underwater acoustic anomaly detection and neural networks.
+He is currently pursuing a Ph.D. in Computer Science with a focus on machine learning, specifically explainable machine learning.
+He has experience with underwater acoustic anomaly detection, null space analysis of neural networks for outlier detection, and explainability for deep neural networks.

 Aditya completed his B.Tech. in Computer Science from Jaypee Institute of Information Technology in 2017.
 He earned a M.S. degree from University of Florida in 2019.
 He is currently pursuing a Ph.D. in Computer Science with a focus on machine learning.
 His research interests are Image Recognition and Segmentation and Audio processing.
 He has worked on segmentation of cursive handwritten words.